Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Experiments

 \subsection{Analysis of Main Results}

-Table~\ref{tab:main-results} reports throughput (tokens/s), accuracy, and latency across benchmarks. {CadLLM} achieves up to \textbf{2.28$\times$} higher throughput than Fast-dLLM baselines while maintaining accuracy on par with the strongest models, including on MATH.
+Table~\ref{tab:main-results} reports throughput (tokens/s), accuracy, and latency across benchmarks on LLaDA. {CadLLM} achieves 1.1--2.28$\times$ higher throughput than Fast-dLLM baselines while maintaining accuracy on par with the strongest models, including on MATH.
+We also evaluate on DREAM across all four benchmarks with consistent 1.1--1.4$\times$ gains (see Appendix Table~\ref{tab:dream-full-results}).
 Adaptive control over blocks, steps, and vocabulary size reduces number of forward passes and compute cost without retraining.
 These gains persist at larger scales ($g=512$), demonstrating that {CadLLM} maintains both efficiency and accuracy across longer generations.

 [3]{\makecell{#1\% \\ #2~(#3)}}

 { }

 \definecolor{bestbg}{RGB}{255,245,204} [1]{\cellcolor{bestbg}{#1}}